Declaration of Trust Solicitors

 So, if one party contributed 75% of the deposit, other purchase costs and monthly mortgage payments, and the other party 25%, it would normally make sense for these to be the percentages of ownership each party held.

-However, where one party contributes the majority or all of the deposit, but mortgage payments are then split equally, the partner who contributed less originally will be slowly increasing their share of the total equity in the property over time.
+However, where one party contributes the majority or all the deposit, but mortgage payments are then split equally, the partner who contributed less originally will be slowly increasing their share of the total equity in the property over time.
 Therefore, there needs to be an agreed formula for working out each party’s share when a sale is made to reflect the amount of equity each has built up at that point.

 However, you can provide a provision in your Declaration of Trust for what will happen if you marry, which is generally a sensible step to take, even if you have no immediate plans to get married.

-If you are creating a Declaration of Trust, this means you will normally be buying your home as tenants in common.
+If you are creating a Declaration of Trust, this means you will usually be buying your home as tenants in common.
 As tenants in common, you can each leave your respective share of your property to whomever you like, but this must be set out in a valid Will.

 If you do not create a valid Will, who inherits your share of the property and any other assets will be determined by the standard rules of intestacy, meaning your wishes will not necessarily be carried out.